 Exact times will be noted on the Volunteer Application Form for that session.
 We accept volunteers who can work all the sessions, half days, or just a few days here and there.
 We will work around your busy schedule.

-We are still accepting applications for summer LEAP volunteers!
+We are currently accepting applications for LEAP volunteers!
+Volunteers are generally accepted on a first-come, first-served basis.

 If you have a passion for teaching and working with children, then we ask you to fill out a Volunteer Application Form.
 Volunteers who will be under the age of 18 must also submit a Parent/Guardian Permission Form.